rsdoiel/antenna/archives/2025/planet_2025.26.md

 ---
 title: planet
-updated: 2025-07-05 06:09:34
+updated: 2025-07-05 14:08:37
 ---

 # planet

-(date: 2025-07-05 06:09:34)
+(date: 2025-07-05 14:08:37)

 ---

-## Texas flash flood death toll rises to 24, over 20 missing
+## Texas flood death toll rises to 32, including 14 children

 date: 2025-07-04, from: RTÉ News

-At least 24 people have died following flash floods in Texas, with rescuers searching for a number of girls missing from a riverside summer camp, officials have said.
+Some 32 people, including 14 children have been confirmed dead after flash floods in central Texas, authorities have said, as rescuers continued a frantic search for survivors including dozens still missing from a girls' summer camp.

 <br>